smaranjitghose/streamlit_course/Module 7/Module 7.md

 #### **Mini Project**

-You're building an app and want users to easily report bugs when they find them.
-The main page should stay focused on your app's core features, but users need a quick way to submit detailed bug reports when something goes wrong.
+Aaron built a productivity app for his small company, but when users encounter bugs, they email him scattered reports with missing details or don't report issues at all.
+His main app interface works great for daily tasks, but adding a prominent bug reporting section would clutter the clean design and distract from the core functionality.
+Users need an easy way to report problems with proper details, but only when they actually need it.

+A discreet bug reporting feature would keep the app's main interface clean and focused while giving users quick access to submit detailed reports exactly when they encounter issues.

 ##### **Project Setup**